LookAtMe-Genius-Cameraman/T_System/docs/remote_ui/update_API.md

 }
 ```

-# Getting Positions
+# Getting Update Status
-- Returns an error if the ID is empty.
+- Returns an error if the KEY is empty.
+- Valid keys are "auto_update" and "up_to_date".

 ## Request
 ```http